ankitkatiyar101/java-atm-simulation-project/README.txt

 HOW TO EXECUTE MAIN PROCESSES:

-Be sure to execute each of the processes on a different command prompt.
+Be sure to compile all sources, then execute each of the following processes on a different command prompt.
-# java -classpath project.jar cscie55.project.BankServer
+# java -classpath cscie55.project.BankServer
-# java -classpath project.jar cscie55.project.ATMServer
+# java -classpath cscie55.project.ATMServer
-# java -classpath project.jar cscie55.project.Client
+# java -classpath cscie55.project.Client